symfony/symfony-docs/security/json_login_setup.rst

         return $collection;

 Don't let this empty controller confuse you.
-When you submit a ``POST`` request to the ``/login`` URL with the following JSON document as body, the security system automatically handles it and takes care of checking the submitted username and password and authenticating the user or throwing an error:
+When you submit a ``POST`` request to the ``/login`` URL with the following JSON document as the body, the security system intercepts the requests.
+It takes care of authenticating the user with the submitted username and password or triggers an error in case the authentication process fails:

 .. code-block:: json